l0wigh/solarvim/README.md

 If it worked it should start svim and update packages to add my plugins

+You might get an error telling you that NeoSolazied isn't found, that ok

+It's installed with the other plugins and will work on the next restart

 Keep in mind that only some \"non-important\" part of LunarVim are modified

 Most of it will still use the lvim nomination